joelpurra/recap/talks/crypto-wars-2.md

       - See 32c3 talk about logjam.
     - Code is speech.
       - EFF and djb took export control to court and won in djb vs DoJ.
-      - First amendment for both speech and "recieving" speech.
+      - First amendment for both speech and "receiving" speech.
     - 1990s clipper chip.
       - NSA-manufactured.
       - For voice communications.
       - Key escrow.
       - Broken in 1994, 1995 leaving the same holes open to everyone.
     - 1997 Strong crypto is great, buuutt...
-    - 2010 Strong encryption is great, they just need to hand over the plaintext.
+    - 2010 Strong encryption is great, they just need to hand over the plain-text.
     - 2010s encryption at scale.
       - Encryption for mobile phones (iOS 8, Android).
       - Mesaging services (iMessage, TextSecure, WhatsApp, ...).